- Education and Science

 7. Less new businesses

 Having an education can bring out the best in an individual.
 An education can spur on new businesses, thus creating jobs, therefore helping to boost the economy.
 An educated individual is one who looks to contributing to society, and for some that is in the form of a new business.
+The product/book featured was a reading assignment for a nephew of mine, and it piqued his interest in entrepreneurship.

 Studies have shown that higher earning power is equated with higher education, thus affecting poverty.
 There are studies that show an education can help raise an individual out of poverty.
 Not saying that an education is the end all, be all to the poverty solution, but an education is a leg up solution.